MinaProtocol/mina/rfcs/0009-decompose-ledger-builder.md

 ![](../docs/res/ledger_builder_data_structures.png)

-### `Merkle_tree`
+### `Merkle_ledger`

-A `Merkle_tree.t` is a value and a first class module implementing a `Merkle_tree_intf`, which is a common subset of all ledgers.
+A `Merkle_ledger.t` is a value and a first class module implementing a `Merkle_ledger_intf`, which is a common subset of all ledgers.
 Having a first class module representation of a ledger allows us to build code which can be generic over an interface without functoring over it.

-### `Merkle_tree_diff`
+### `Merkle_ledger_diff`

-A `Merkle_tree_diff.t` is a compressed difference from a base merkle tree to a target merkle tree.
-It can be applied to a base merkle tree to make it a target merkle tree.
-More formally, a `Merkle_tree_diff.t` is a base merkle root, a target merkle root, and a set of accounts.
+A `Merkle_ledger_diff.t` is a compressed difference from a base ledger to a target ledger.
+It can be applied to a base ledger to make it a target ledger.
+More formally, a `Merkle_ledger_diff.t` is a base ledger, a target ledger, and a set of accounts.
 The set of accounts represents all of the accounts that have changed between the base and the target.
-A `Merkle_tree_diff.t` can be applied to a merkle tree by iterating through the set of accounts and writing them to the merkle tree.
-After applying to a merkle tree, the root of the merkle tree should be equal to the target merkle root iff the root before applying was equal to the base merkle root.
+A `Merkle_ledger_diff.t` can be applied to a ledger by iterating through the set of accounts and writing them to the ledger.
+After applying to a ledger, the root of the ledger should be equal to the target merkle root iff the root before applying was equal to the base merkle root.

 ### `Parallel_scan_state`

 A `Parallel_scan_state.t` is a generic data structure representing the state of a parallel scan operation.
-This state is represented as a binary tree of nodes and a binary operation (`node -> node -> node`) that reduces nodes.
+This state represents as a binary tree of nodes and a binary operation (`node -> node -> node`) that reduces nodes.
 The state keeps track of multiple parallel sets of nodes that are being reduced at once, all fitted into a single tree.
 Interaction with the `Parallel_scan_state` is separated into steps in which both completed binary operations (or "work") are applied and new nodes are added to the leaves of the tree.
 When a set of nodes is reduced to the top, the `Parallel_scan_state` will emit the final value.
 The number of new nodes that can be added each step is limited by the amount of work that was submitted during that step.

 ### `Parallel_scan_state_diff`